RobLoach/Bunnymark-TIC80/README.md

 # TIC-80 Bunnymark

-Bunnymark in all the different languages available in [TIC-80](https://tic.compouter).
+Bunnymark in some of the different languages available in [TIC-80](https://tic.compouter).

 - JavaScript
 - MoonScript